 Step 5: Track your money as you spend it

 Holiday spending can add up quickly, so you need to track the money you spend from the moment it leaves your wallet.

 A smartphone app may be the best way to ensure you’ll always have your budget with you.
 Goodbudget lets you set up 20 envelopes.
-For the holidays, you could use an envelope per person if your list is that small.
+For the holidays, you could use one envelope per person if your list is that small.

-Holiday-specific spending apps include:
+Holiday-specific spending apps also include: